-Now that Windows 11 is on the horizon, you might be wondering how long you can keep using Windows 10 safely with continued security updates from Microsoft.
+Now that Windows 11 is here, you might be wondering how long you can keep using Windows 10 safely with continued security updates from Microsoft.
 We have the answer.

 Desktop Windows 10 Support Ends October 2025

 According to Microsoft’s lifecycle website, the company will officially support Windows 10 Home, Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education editions until October 14, 2025.
 At that point, all regular desktop editions of Windows 10 will reach end-of-life status, which means that they’ll no longer receive security updates from Microsoft.

 After Windows 10 support ends, you’ll need to upgrade to Windows 11 to keep receiving security updates.
 In our richly connected world, those updates are essential for maintaining your personal privacy and data security.
 And don’t worry, you can get around Microsoft’s restrictions even if Windows 11 doesn’t support your PC.